 Various methods such as photogrammetry, triangulation, holography or time-of-flight measurements have become established for the optical 3D measurement of objects in space.

-Determining distances by time-of-flight measurement of laser light is the method of choice in the range from centimeters to several hundred meters when high accuracy and measurement rate have to be achieved even under difficult and changing environmental conditions.
-To measure distances, light is emitted towards and reflected by the object.
-Using the speed of light and the measured time-delay of the light from the light source (emitter) to the object and back to the detector as the basis, it is possible to calculate the distance between laser emitter and target object.
-Laser diodes are generally employed as light sources.
-High-resolution scanner systems with high measuring rates call for finely focused, high-quality measuring beams.
-Fast and sensitive avalanche photodiodes (APD) provide the detectors.
-We employ both pulse time-of-flight and phase shift measurement methods.
+The distance measurement by means of time-of-flight measurement of laser light is the method we use most frequently.
+In the range of a few centimeters up to several hundred meters it is the method of choice when high accuracy and measuring speed have to be achieved even under difficult and changing environmental conditions.
+To measure distances, light is emitted and reflected by the object.
+The distance between the measuring device and the target object can be determined on the basis of the speed of light and the measured time of flight of the light from the light source (emitter) to the object and back to the detector.

 The light, in our case always laser light, is modulated in its intensity.
 We use both pulse time-of-flight and phase shift measurement methods, which complement each other well in their strengths and weaknesses.